MatrixEditor/caterpillar/_sources/tutorial/first_steps.rst.txt

 If your structs depend on the architecture associated with the binary, you can also specify a struct-wide :class:`Arch`.

-.. admonition:: Exercise
+.. admonition:: Challenge

-    Try to implement the struct for the `tIME <https://www.w3.org/TR/png/#11tIME>`_ chunk.
+    You can try to implement the struct for the `tIME <https://www.w3.org/TR/png/#11tIME>`_ chunk as a challenge.

     .. dropdown:: Solution
         :icon: check